Existence of dust ion acoustic solitary wave and double layer solution at M = Mc: Basic equations

 where

-with $\alpha_{1} \geq 0$.
-Here $\beta_{1}$ and consequently $\alpha_{1}$ are the parameters associated with nonthermal distribution of electrons.
-From (\ref{beta1}) and inequality $\alpha_{1} \geq 0$, it can be easily checked that the nonthermal parameter $\beta_{1}$ is restricted by the following inequality: $0 \leq \beta_{1} < 4/3$.
-However we cannot take the whole region of $\beta_{1}$ ($0\leq \beta_{1}< 4/3$).
-Plotting the nonthermal velocity distribution of electrons against phase velocity ($v$) of electrons in phase space, it can be easily shown that the number of electrons in phase space in the neighbourhood of the point $v=0$ decreases with increasing $\beta_{1}$ and the number of electrons in phase space in the neighbourhood of the point $v=0$ is almost zero when $\beta_{1}\rightarrow 4/3$.
-Therefore, for increasing values of $\beta_{1}$ distribution function develops wings, which become stronger as $\beta_{1}$ increases, and at the same time the center density in phase space drops, the latter as a result of the normalization of the area under the integral.
-So, we should not take values of $\beta_{1} > 4/7$ since that stage might stretch the credibility of the Cairns model too far \cite{Verheest08}.
-So here we consider the effective range of $\beta_{1}$ as follows: $0\leq \beta_{1} \leq \beta_{1T}$, where $\beta_{1T} = 4/7\approx 0.571429$.
-When $\beta_{1}=0$, nonthermal distribution of electrons becomes isothermal one.
+Here $n_{e0}$ is the unperturbed electron number density, $K_{B}$ is the Boltzmann constant, and $T_{e}$ is the average temperature of electrons.
+Here $ \beta_{1}$ ($\alpha_{1}$) is the parameter associated with non-thermal distribution of electrons and this parameter determines the proportion of fast energetic electrons.
+From the equation (\ref{beta_e}) and the inequality $\alpha_{1}\geq 0 $, it can be easily checked that the non-thermal parameter $ \beta_{1} $ is restricted by the inequality: $ 0 \leq \beta_{1} < 4/3 $.
+However, we cannot take the whole region of $\beta_{1}$ (i.e., $ 0 \leq \beta_{1} < 4/3 $).
+Plotting the non-thermal velocity distribution of electrons against its velocity ($ v $) in phase space, it can be easily shown that the number of electrons in phase space in the neighborhood of the point $v = 0$ decreases with increasing $ \beta_{1} $ and the number of electrons in phase space in the neighborhood of the point $ v = 0 $ is almost zero when $ \beta_{1} \rightarrow 4/3 $.
+Therefore, for increasing $ \beta_{1} $, the distribution function develops wings, which become stronger for large value of $ \beta_{1} $ , and at the same time the center density in phase space drops, the latter as a result of the normalization of the area under the integral.
+Consequently, we should not take values of $ \beta_{1} > 4/7 $ as that stage might stretch the credibility of the Cairns model too far [\citet{Verheest08}].
+So, here we consider the effective range of $\beta_{1}$ as follows: $ 0 \leq \beta_{1} \leq \beta_{T} $, where $\beta_{T} = 4/7 \approx 0.571429 $.